 The Swordsmith Village arc is 28 chapters long and the Hashira Training arc is only 9 chapters.
-With both combined they’re probably too long for a movie unless the film had two parts, which is why ufotable probably chose to adapt Swordsmith Village as an anime TV series.
+With both combined they were definitely too long for a movie unless the film had two parts, which is why ufotable probably chose to adapt Swordsmith Village as an anime TV series.

 Demon Slayer: Swordsmith Village Arc anime TV spoilers (plot summary/synopsis)

 After Tanjiro wakes up from his coma he realizes he needs a new sword.
 But cranky swordsmith Hotaru Haganezuka is tired of repeatedly repairing the sword, so Tanjiro decides to travel to the swordsmith village to speak to him directly.